joeytwiddle/significant-white-space/README.md

 SWS is *not* a professional tool; it may or may not perform to your requirements.
 Some of the options perform simple text-transformation, and can get confused.
 For example, if you run SWS with support for `/* ... */` comment blocks enabled, then you also run the risk of incorrectly matching `/*` or `*/` occurrences inside String or regexp literals in your program!
 Perhaps with the minimum options enabled, SWS is safe and deterministic.
 Documenting for this may come in future.

 SWS is written in HaXe.
 Currently we can build an executable binary via Neko, and a library for Javascript.
-A library for Java may follow in the future.
+We hope to export the library and the commandline tool to Java and C++ in the future.